-More recently, Soderstrom et al. (2015) tested for reactivity by comparing recall between participants who made JOLs immediately following encoding to a silent reading control group.
+More recently, Soderstrom et al. (2015) tested for reactivity by comparing recall between participants who made JOLs at encoding to a silent reading control group.
 Across groups, participants studied cue-target word pairs, in which half were related (e.g., mouse-cheese) and the other half were unrelated (e.g., dog-bread).
 Following the JOL/study phase, participants completed a cued-recall test, which did not require participants to make additional metacognitive judgments (cf. Arbuckle & Cuddy, 1969).
-Overall, Soderstrom et al. demonstrated a positive reactivity pattern in which cued-recall performance was greater for participants who made JOLs relative to the control group.
-However, this pattern was moderated by pair relatedness, as only related pairs showed positive reactivity.
+Overall, Soderstrom et al. reported a positive reactivity pattern in which cued-recall performance was greater for participants who made JOLs relative to the control group.
+However, this pattern was moderated by pair relatedness—related pairs showed positive reactivity.
 When pairs were unrelated, no differences in recall were detected between the two groups.
-Subsequent studies by Janes et al. (2018) and Maxwell and Huff (2022) replicated this pattern using immediate and concurrent JOLs, respectively, with both studies similarly showing that JOLs produce positive reactivity selectively on related cued-target pairs.
+Subsequent studies by Janes et al. (2018) and Maxwell and Huff (2022) replicated this pattern using immediate and concurrent JOLs, respectively, with both studies similarly showing that JOLs produce positive reactivity selectively on related pairs.

-Although recent studies show that immediate JOLs produce positive reactivity on related pairs but have no effect on unrelated related pairs (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015), Mitchum, Kelley, & Fox (2016) reported a different pattern.
-Specifically, they found no reactivity for related pairs, while unrelated pairs showed a negative reactivity pattern relative to no-JOL control pairs.
-To date, it is unclear why this pattern changed as similar methodologies were used relative to other studies (e.g., Maxwell & Huff, 2022; Soderstrom et al., 2015).
-However, a meta-analysis by Double, Birney, Walker (2018) reported positive reactivity for related pairs and no reactivity for unrelated pairs across the 17 experiments they analyzed.
+Although recent studies show that immediate JOLs produce positive reactivity on related pairs but have no effect on unrelated related pairs (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015), Mitchum et al. (2016) reported a different pattern.
+Specifically, they found no reactivity for related pairs, while unrelated pairs showed a negative reactivity pattern relative to no-JOL pairs.
+To date, it is unclear why this pattern emerged as similar methodologies were used relative to other studies (e.g., Maxwell & Huff, 2022; Soderstrom et al., 2015).
+However, a meta-analysis by Double et al. (2018) reported positive reactivity for related pairs and no reactivity for unrelated pairs across the 17 experiments they analyzed.

 Theories of JOL Reactivity

 While several theories to explain JOL reactivity have been proposed, the two most prominent accounts are the changed-goal hypothesis (Mitchum et al., 2016) and the cue-strengthening account (Soderstrom et al., 2015).
-First, Mitchum et al.’s changed-goal hypothesis proposes that reactivity occurs because participants shift study goals as they progress through a study list.
+Mitchum et al.’s changed-goal hypothesis proposes that reactivity occurs because participants shift study goals as they progress through a study list.
 According to this account, participants initially approach study tasks with a broad goal of mastering all list items.
-However, when instructed to make JOLs while studying, participants realize that not all pairs will be remembered equally well, particularly when lists contain a mix of easy and difficult pair types (i.e., related vs. unrelated pairs).
-As a result, participants use perceptions of item difficulty to alter their study strategies, prioritizing pairs perceived as easy at the expense of more difficult pairs.
+However, when instructed to make JOLs at study, participants realize that not all pairs will be remembered equally well, particularly when lists contain a mix of easy and difficult pair types (i.e., related vs. unrelated pairs).
+As a result, participants use perceptions of item difficulty to adjust their study strategies, prioritizing pairs perceived as easy at the expense of more difficult pairs.
 Thus, the changed-goal hypothesis predicts positive reactivity for pairs perceived as easy to learn (e.g., related pairs) and negative reactivity for pairs perceived as difficult (e.g., unrelated pairs).
-However, because this account depends on a comparison process, it assumes that study lists will contain at least two discernable pair types (i.e., related vs. unrelated pairs).
+Because this account depends on a comparison process, it assumes that study lists will contain at least two discernable pair types (i.e., related vs. unrelated pairs).
 Reactivity would not be expected to occur when lists contain only one pair type (e.g., only related or unrelated pairs).